 On modern cars with an electronic ignition system that uses a computer rather than a distributor to fire the spark plugs at the right time, the coil is likely to be mounted directly to the spark plug, or close by, without the need for high voltage spark plug wires.
 For this reason, a modern engine can have multiple coils.

 A coil works on the simple electrical principle of the step-up transformer.
-It does this using two separate coils of wire with both coiled around a central core, all contained within an insulated body.
+It does this using two separate coils of wire, both coiled around a central core, all contained within an insulated body.
 One wire, called the secondary, is made up of thousands more windings than the other one, called the primary.
 The difference in the number of windings (imagine a spool of thread) determines the level of voltage that comes out for a given input.
 If you'd like, the Wikipedia article on transformers goes into great detail.

 The primary wire receives the low voltage from the battery which generates a magnetic field around it.
 However, the instant that flow is interrupted by the ignition system or electronic control unit (ECU), the magnetic field collapses, creating or inducing a higher voltage in the secondary wire that travels to the spark plug.